 Launch a web browser of choice and go to our page on Sourceforge.

 Choose a build you want to use and download it.
-The naming conventions used will show what kind of support they offer.
-For example:

 You can check the installation at the chosen path as you can see below.

 To finalize the installation go to the Set the OpenCV enviroment variable and add it to the systems path section.

 These videos above are long-obsolete and contain inaccurate information.
 Be careful, since solutions described in those videos are no longer supported and may even break your install.